The Ukrainian language is having a moment. To Putin’s ears, it’s a shot against Russian speakers.

 Instead, he is seen donning a pink wig, singing, rapping and giving flowers to people who speak Ukrainian.
 “There’s more negative than positive news in Ukraine right now,” he said.
 “I don’t want to deepen this.”

 Moscow’s claims that Russian speakers in Ukraine are being discriminated against as a group belie a multilayered linguistic reality.
-Various surveys indicate about half the population speaks mostly Ukrainian at home and about 30 percent speak mostly Russians in their households (with the rest speaking both or other languages such as Hungarian, Romanian and Crimean Tatar.)
+Various surveys indicate that about half the population speaks mostly Ukrainian at home and about 30 percent speak mostly Russian in their households (with the rest speaking both or other languages such as Hungarian, Romanian and Crimean Tatar).
 But firm data is hard to come by.

 Most Ukrainians are bilingual in everyday life.
 Language also doesn’t necessarily determine one’s political loyalties: Ukrainian President Volodymyr Zelensky, who is standing against Putin, is a native Russian speaker.